 XWN is and has always been practitioner-driven.
 At a 2012 Tamarisk Coalition conference, a number of attendees stepped forward and expressed the need for more information sharing across Western watersheds.
 Watershed practitioners found themselves encountering the same challenges faced by peers in other watersheds with little guidance on how to begin.

 In an effort to formalize a set of tools to build a sharing network in the arid West, the Tamarisk Coalition convened a series of strategizing meetings and surveys to narrow down the scope and priorities for a peer-to-peer learning network for watershed practitioners in the Southwest.
 Respondents prioritized a series of proposed programs, both in-person and virtual, to catalyze these relationships.
 From these efforts, a number of enthusiastic practitioners emerged to form XWN Steering Committee, who developed a Conceptual Framework & Charter.
 The same collaborative governance body continues to provide traction behind XWN’s practitioner-driven programming.

-XWN strives to help watershed restoration practitioners in the arid West maximize their effectiveness and impact through information sharing, collective capacity building, and collaboration across watersheds.
+To help watershed practitioners in the arid West maximize their effectiveness through information sharing, collective capacity building, and collaboration.

 Our philosophy is simple: every practitioner has valuable lessons to share and these lessons can support practitioners in adjacent watersheds.
 By creating spaces for these practitioners to share lessons, we connect people to ideas to advance their work.
 XWN calls on Network participants to determine the focus of meetings and cross-visits to benefit restoration in the Southwest.